Wrexham General station

 In 1889 a train filled with passengers derailed near Wrexham Exchange, injuring the engine driver and fireman and blocking the main GWR line towards Chester.
 An official inquiry found that an empty horsebox between the engine and heavy coaches had jumped the track, having not been coupled tightly enough to the engine.
 The horsebox should have been attached to the rear of the train.

 The GWR promoted William Edward Jones to a “responsible position” at Wrexham General in the 1880s.
-Eventually he was dismissed because of his drinking.
+Later he was dismissed because of his drinking.
 He then became an “expert railway thief”.
 In 1903 a Newport court sentenced him to prison with hard labour for stealing, among other things, a passenger’s new suit, a Gladstone bag and items of GWR property.

-The station was rejuvenated after BR’s privatisation.
-The GWR structures were refurbished in the late 1990s.
-Services improved in 2005, when Arriva Trains Wales introduced regular hourly trains via Wrexham from Holyhead to Shrewsbury, continuing alternately to Cardiff and Birmingham.
-The fusion of Exchange and General was completed in 2011, when Network Rail provided a passenger lift to ensure everyone could access one half of the station from the other, without a detour over the road bridge.
+After nationalisation, the ex-LNER line was truncated to Wrexham Central.
+Wrexham General’s status was downgraded in 1967 when British Railways withdrew its trains to London Paddington.
+The fusion of Exchange and General stations was completed in 2011, when Network Rail provided a passenger lift to ensure everyone could access one half of the station from the other, without a detour over the road bridge.

 Postcode: LL11 1EL View Location Map